 “Eva, that’s nice, I hope it’s as sunny as it was for us.”
 Dad gave me a small hug before taking his place around the table.
 “I hope so,” Cameron chipped in, digging into his food.

 I couldn’t help watching his jaw move for a second, his sharp prominent jaw which he giggled like a little girl when I kissed it.
 I started eating when he caught me staring at him, a small blush grew over my cheeks.
 He shifted his leg to graze against my own, his foot sliding up my calf subtly so my parents couldn’t see.
 I smiled into my spaghetti, butterflies exploding and flapping within me like they always did when he touched me.

 We enjoyed dinner, chatting about wedding plans and general pack news “Have you discussed our grandpups yet?”
-I flinched but, but Cameron reached for my hand.
+I flinched, but Cameron reached for my hand.

 “That’s amazing!” mum gushed, clapping her hands together.
 I smiled at her reaction, we’d been discussing pups since before we were engaged.
 We were both excited to be parents and bring up the next generation.
 And Cameron was going to be an excellent father, both me and my wolf knew that.

-Just as we were nearly finished, “Ugh, I forgot,” Cameron looked at the cuckoo clock on the wall, “Alpha wanted to speak to me half an hour ago!
-This was lovely Maggie, thanks for cooking” Cameron stated as he quickly rose from the table.
-“Not a problem dear, I hope it’s nothing serious with Alpha Jeremy” Cameron gave mum a quick hug “It didn’t sound serious this morning, Thanks for having me Kev” Cameron shook dad’s hand “Any time son”.
+Just as we were nearly finished, “Ugh, I forgot.”
+Cameron looked at the cuckoo clock on the wall, “Alpha wanted to speak to me half an hour ago!
+This was lovely Maggie, thanks for cooking,” Cameron stated as he quickly rose from the table.
+“Not a problem dear, I hope it’s nothing serious with Alpha Jeremy.”
+Cameron gave mum a quick hug “It didn’t sound serious this morning, Thanks for having me Kev.”
+Cameron shook dad’s hand